auteur articles madame patch

 Diet plays a key role in hormonal comfort:

-Reduce sugar and salt , which promote water retention and cravings;
+Reduce sugar and salt, which promote water retention and cravings;

-Load up on magnesium (almonds, bananas, dark chocolate) to calm the nervous system;
+Stock up on magnesium (almonds, bananas, dark chocolate) to calm the nervous system;

-Menstrual gummies for painful periods
+Wellness gummies for painful periods

-Hormones influence our overall well-being: energy, digestion, mood.
+Hormones influence our overall well-being – energy, digestion, mood.

 Stabilize mood during the luteal phase.